vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day1.md

 **SAY**: Today we have already covered the fundamental concepts of programming: the building blocks
          and how to stitch them together into larger, more useful parts with variables and functions.
-         Although all programming _can_ be done with values and functions, in practice each language provides _syntax_ and _semantic_ conveniences tailored to a specific method of formulating solutions to computational problems (Your language shapes the way you think).
-In this chapter we begin to focus on Python and its unique qualities.

 **SAY**: We will start this by writing a program to play the childrens game called "FizzBuzz".
 FizzBuzz is
          a counting game where each player takes it in turns to count up from 1.
 The twist is that